Gregory Parkes: Early life and education

-Parkes decided to become a priest after attending morning masses and prayers.
+Parkes later stated that he heard God's call to the priesthood while a parishioner at Christ the King Parish in Tampa.
 He studied for the priesthood at St. Vincent de Paul Regional Seminary in Boynton Beach, Florida.
-In 1990, Parkes entered the Pontifical North American College and the Pontifical Gregorian University in Rome, where he received a Bachelor of Theology degree and a Licentiate in Canon Law in 2000.
+In 1996, Parkes entered the Pontifical North American College while studying at the Pontifical Gregorian University in Rome.
+He received a Bachelor of Theology degree in 1998 and a Licentiate in Canon Law in 2000.

 Priesthood

-On June 26, 1999, Parkes was ordained a priest for the Diocese of Orlando by Bishop Norbert Dorsey.
-After his ordination, Parkes served as the parochial vicar of Holy Family Parish in Orlando, Florida, from 1999 to 2005.
-He was the founding pastor of Corpus Christi Parish in Celebration, Florida, serving there from 2005 to 2012.
-Parkes served as chancellor of the diocese from 2005 to 2012.
-He became its vicar general in 2009.
+On June 26, 1999, Parkes was ordained a priest at Saint James Cathedral in Orlando for the Diocese of Orlando by Bishop Norbert Dorsey.

+After his 1999 ordination, the diocese assigned Parkes as the parochial vicar of Holy Family Parish in Orlando.
+He was transferred in 2005 to become the founding pastor of Corpus Christi Parish in Celebration, Florida.
+That same year, Thomas Wenski appointed Parkes as chancellor of the diocese.
+He also became its vicar general in 2009.
-Episcopal career

 Bishop of Pensacola-Tallahassee

-On March 20, 2012, Pope Benedict XVI appointed Parkes as the fifth bishop of the Diocese of Pensacola-Tallahassee.
-He attended his first Ad Limina meeting prior to consecration.
+On March 20, 2012, Pope Benedict XVI appointed Parkes as the fifth bishop of Pensacola-Tallahassee.
+Parkes attended his first ad limina meeting with Benedict XVI at the Vatican prior to his consecration.
 Parkes was installed and consecrated on June 5, 2012, at St. Paul's Church in Pensacola, Florida.
 Archbishop Thomas Wenski was the consecrating prelate.
 Bishops John Noonan and Felipe Estévez were the co-consecrators.

+In March 2015, Parkes led a public procession on Palm Sunday.
+He helped carry a large wooden cross through the streets in Gulf Breeze, Florida.
+The procession stopped along the way to observe the stations of the cross.

+In October 2015, Parkes authorized a petition for Pope Francis to canonize 86 Native Americans, priests, religious lay brothers, and men, women and children known as Martyrs of La Florida.
+A month later, Parkes presented the petition to the U.S. Conference of Catholic Bishops (USCCB). which subsequently endorsed the petition.
+In October 2023, that petition advanced from the diocese to the Vatican, where officials will determine if the individuals named in the petition qualify as martyrs, a prerequisite for their beatification.

+In May 2016, a group of parents protested the appointment of Reverend Roy C Marien as principal of John Paul II Catholic High School in Tallahassee, Florida.
+The parents objected to several teen novels authored by Marien that they felt were sexually explicit.
+In response, Parkes cited Marien’s excellent record as a pastor and school administrator.